DragonHuntrX/liferynth/README.md

 Then, clone the directory and open terminal to the newly cloned folder.

-Finally run the command `cargo run' from the directory.
+Finally run the command `cargo run` from the directory.